D. H. Day Campground opens Friday, April 18

 The fair is held at 6 of the historic farmsteads in Port Oneida.
 Each farm has a variety of artists, crafts, food, and activities for visitors.
 Click on the farm names below to see what's happening at each farm.
 A shuttle bus runs between the farms on a regular schedule during the fair, so you can park your car and easily get around to the different venues.

 Kerry Kelly 2007

 The Port Oneida Fair is a zero waste event.
-By partnering with Bay Area Recycling for Charities, the National Lakeshore will be going "green" and composting or recycling all materials possible throughout the fair.
-Special bins will be placed at each site.
-In order to reduce what is being put into a landfill, compostable service ware will be used.
+By partnering with Bay Area Recycling for Charities, the National Lakeshore has gone "green" and composts or recycles all materials possible throughout the fair.
+Special bins are placed at each site.
+In order to reduce what is being put into a landfill, compostable service ware is used.

 The Port Oneida Fair is co-sponsored by Preserve Historic Sleeping Bear and Friends of Sleeping Bear Dunes.
 To learn more about how you can help these organizations support the park, visit www.phsb.org and www.friendsofsleepingbear.org

 The Port Oneida Rural Historical District is a 3000 acre farming area preserved as it was in the early 1900's.
 This area was farmed for over 100 years and is now part of the Sleeping Bear Dunes National Lakeshore More...